 The port of Vancouver, British Columbia, in 2014 included mandatory trucker appointments in a 14-point program designed to improve truck flow in the harbor.
 The port authority added a second shift, five days each week, and made trucker appointments an integral part of the reimbursement process for terminal operators.
 A fee is charged for daytime appointments.
 This strategy also helps to spread traffic flow out over 16 hours by offering the less-desirable second-shift slots free of charge.

 In addition to dealing with the challenges created by mega-ships operated by powerful carrier vessel-sharing alliances, ports face increasing pressures to mitigate the effect of harmful diesel emissions generated by vessels, harbor craft, cargo-handling equipment, trucks, and trains.
-Environmental regulations affect ports to different degrees based upon local environmental conditions, but all ports are expected to address health risks as well as greenhouse gas emissions as their footprints expand.
+Environmental regulations affect ports to different degrees based upon local environmental conditions, but all ports are expected to address health risks as well as greenhouse gas (GHG) emissions as their footprints expand.

 As has been the case since the Southern California ports in the late 1990s began to require pollution reduction efforts by their users in order to secure approval for expansion projects, Los Angeles and Long Beach have led the environmental charge.
-Their joint Clean Air Action Plan (CAAP) in 2006 has reduced diesel particulates by 87 percent, nitrogen oxides by 56 percent, sulfur oxides by 99 percent, and greenhouse gases by 18 percent, according to CAAP documents.
+Their joint Clean Air Action Plan (CAAP) in 2006 has reduced diesel particulates by 87 percent, nitrogen oxides by 56 percent, sulfur oxides by 99 percent, and GHGs by 18 percent, according to CAAP documents.

-CAAP in November went through its third update, and the ports, which are agencies of their respective cities, plan to fulfill the directives of their mayors to move to zero emissions, and where that isn’t possible, near-zero emissions.
+CAAP in November went through its third update, and the ports, which are agencies of their respective cities, plan to fulfill the directives of their mayors to move to zero emissions, and where that is not possible, near-zero emissions.
 The trigger dates, which at this stage of technological development are goals rather than hard deadlines, are to achieve zero-emission cargo-handling equipment by 2030 and zero-emission road trucks by 2035.

 Naturally, the transportation and terminal-operating industries are concerned about the cost of compliance, which the CAAP estimates as $14 billion.
 The Pacific Merchant Shipping Association warned that such costs would be especially burdensome and would lead to cargo diversion.
 Mark Sisson, who leads the marine analysis group at port engineering and consulting firm AECOM, holds an opposing view.

-Progress in developing battery and plug-in electrically powered cargo-handling equipment and trucks is well underway, and such units will be mass-produced at affordable prices well before the suggested deadlines are reached, he said.
+Progress in developing battery and plug-in electrically powered cargo-handling equipment and trucks is well under way, and such units will be mass-produced at affordable prices well before the suggested deadlines are reached, he said.
 In fact, since battery- and electric-powered machines have lower operating costs and lower maintenance costs, terminal operators and drayage companies will opt for this technology as it becomes commercially available.

 In the meantime, the ports, working with their private sector stakeholders and equipment providers, are piloting these units for harbor use.
 Los Angeles and Long Beach are planning for 70 zero-emission trucks to be in use by 2019.